fpessolano/small-fun-projects/README.md

 Button A is used to increase the step and the count values.
 Button B is used to dencrease the step and the count values.
 Button A+B is used to move from step to counter to start phases.
-Shake is used to reset the counter
+Shake is used to reset the counter.
+This project needs the Kitronik :VIEW text32 add-on.

 ### Distance Checker (V1+)
 The when two (or more) Micro:BIT are too close an X symbol is shown on the LED display.